 All non-immigrant student (F and J) visa holders are considered and classified as "non-resident/out-of-state students" and are assessed out-of-state tuition and fees.
 It is the responsibility of each non-immigrant to maintain legal status while at N.C.
-A&T. Non-immigrants in F-1 visa status are required by the USCIS to enroll full-time (12 hours undergraduate/9 hours graduate and maintain a minimum overall grade point average consistent with meeting Satisfactory Academic Progress (SAP) at the university (2.0 undergraduate/3.2 graduate and 3.4 Ph.D.).
+A&T.

+Satisfactory Academic Progress (SAP): At the University, SAP is considered at least a 2.0 for undergraduate scholars, a 3.2 for graduate scholars, and a 3.4 for Ph.D. scholars.
 Continuing F-1 students are not required to enroll full-time during summer sessions.
 With the exception of summer terms, however, enrollment must be consecutive throughout the completion of the degree program.
-All questions and requests regarding enrollment requirements must be discussed with ISSO staff and must have ISSO approval before changes become effective.
+All questions and requests regarding enrollment requirements must be discussed with OIA staff and must have OIA approval before changes become effective.

 F-2 dependents are not eligible for enrollment at N.C.
 A&T and cannot apply for work authorization.
-J-2 dependents may enroll at the university and may apply for work authorization through USCIS.
-Both dependent categories can apply to change status to F-1 by filing the I-539 to the appropriate USCIS Service Center in order to receive university funding.
+J-2 dependents may enroll at the University and may apply for work 2022-2023 Student Handbook 51 authorization through USCIS.
+Both dependent categories can apply to change status to F1 by filing the I-539 to the appropriate USCIS Service Center to receive University funding.

-All enrolled F-1 and J-1 students with dependents are required to purchase and maintain mandatory health, repatriation and medical evacuation insurance through the UNC system for duration of status.
-Primary F-1 and J-1 students must also purchase and maintain adequate health, repatriation and evacuation insurance for each dependent while enrolled at N.C.
+All enrolled F-1 and J-1 students with dependents must purchase and maintain mandatory health, repatriation, and medical evacuation insurance through the UNC system for duration of status.
+Primary F-1 and J-1 students must also purchase and maintain adequate health, repatriation, and evacuation insurance for each dependent while enrolled at N.C.
 A&T.